Frequently Asked Questions

 What is the Buy-Back Guarantee and how does it work?

-Here’s how this program works:
+Here’s how the program works:

 • The home must be listed for sale with a licensed real estate agent.